PlatformAwareProgramming/CloudClusters.jl/README.md

 ### @resume

-## Running computations on a cluster
+## How to run computations on a cluster

-## Running computations on multiple clusters
+## How to run computations on multiple clusters

-## Reconnecting to a non-terminated cluster
+## How to reconnect to a non-terminated cluster

+## The non-macro interface

 ## Working with cluster contracts (the advanced way)